 Exploring the option of study abroad

-The Office of International Programs (OIP), located in Hovey House, coordinates the study-abroad option and can provide more detailed information about specific programs.
-OIP plans and coordinates your study abroad semester or year from beginning to end: from offering advice about various programs; applying to and planning your course of study at whatever program you may choose; and transferring credits and grades to BC when you return.
-However, the Economics department has its own rules as well.
-Please review this page thoroughly to ensure you understand our requirements for transferring credits back to BC.
+The Office of Global Education (OGE), located in Hovey House, coordinates study abroad opportunities and can provide detailed information about specific programs.
+OGE helps plan and coordinate your study abroad semester or year from beginning to end: from offering advice about various programs; applying to and planning your course of study at whatever program you may choose; and transferring credits and grades back to BC when you return after having successfully completed your studies abroad.

 Course Requirements Prior to Studying Abroad

-To ensure that students are able to complete the requirements for the major in time for graduation, all students must have completed Statistics and either Micro or Macro Theory before studying abroad.
-(We strongly prefer that both theory courses and Econometrics are completed before studying abroad.)
+To ensure that students are able to complete the requirements for the MCAS Economics major or minor in time for graduation, all students must have completed Statistics and either Micro or Macro Theory before studying abroad.
+We strongly recommend that both Theory courses and Econometric Methods are completed before studying abroad as well, as those courses must be taken no later than the junior year.

 Requirements for receiving credit towards the Economics major, minor, or concentration for courses taken abroad.

-The following requirements must be met for a course to transfer back credits towards the major, minor, or Concentration:
+The following requirements must be met for a course to transfer back credits towards the major or minor:

-A&S majors, A&S minors and CSOM concentrators must earn at least a B- in at least one of the Intermediate Theory courses before going abroad.
+MCAS Economics majors and minors, and CSOM Economics concentrators must earn at least a B- in at least one of the Intermediate Theory courses before going abroad.

-The student must receive a C- or above in the course (if taken in an external program) to receive transfer credit at Boston College.
+The student must receive a C- or above in the course (if taken in an external program) to receive transfer credit at BC.

-The Department has collected a list of courses from universities throughout the world where the content has been approved as either an upper- or lower-level elective in Economics.
 A course must generally be a 3 credit course to qualify but you may combine two 2-credit-hour courses to count for one elective, or three 2-credit-hour courses to count for two electives.
-The list is updated periodically.
+The Department collects a list of classes it has approved and will share it with students.
 Student Services also has a copy of this list.
-Therefore, if a course you take is on the list, it will automatically be placed on your audit when Student Services receives the grade from the host university, assuming you have met all of the other requirements listed above.
+Therefore, if a course you take is on the list, it will automatically be placed on your degree audit when Student Services receives the grade from the host university, assuming you have met all of the other requirements listed above.

-Plan your study abroad semester(s) with the Office of International Programs
+Plan your study abroad semester(s) with the Office of Global Education (OGE)

-Economics majors must contact the Office of International Programs to apply for study abroad and to plan their semester or year abroad.
-Economics minors and students completing the CSOM Economics concentration should also contact the Office of International Programs to ensure that they are eligible to transfer elective courses taken abroad for credit toward their program.
-Those planning to participate in the Honors Program are strongly advised to identify a thesis topic and a faculty supervisor before going abroad.
+Economics majors and minors must contact OGE to apply for study abroad and to plan their semester or year abroad.
+Those planning to participate in the Honors Program are strongly advised to identify a thesis topic and a faculty supervisor before going abroad, especially if the student will be abroad during the spring semester of their junior year.
 Very tight deadlines during the fall semester of senior year make this advance planning essential.
 Students who are considering doing Ph.D. work in economics or related disciplines should plan their programs abroad with particular care.